Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Group portraits can be candid or posed, and they are often taken with the intention of everyone looking their best.

-If you’re looking to take a group portrait, be sure to have your subjects in their best clothes and prepared for a bit of posing.
+If you’re looking to take a group portrait, be sure to have your subjects in their best clothes and prepared for some posing.

 Group portraits are often used as gifts for family members or as fine art portraits.